doyensec/burp-session-switcher/README.md

 First of all, you need some Sessions.

 1. Start by selecting a request and clicking the "New" button to create a new Session; the extension will automatically copy all cookies and (uncommon) headers from the request.
-2. Once you have at least one session, you can use the selector to swap the session of any editable request, for example in the Repeater or while intercepting a request in the Proxy
+2. Once you have at least one session, you can use the selector to swap the session of any editable request, for example, in the Repeater or while intercepting a request in the Proxy

 By default, the switcher only lists the sessions for the request's domain.
 You can change this behavior in the settings.

 ![Demo](assets/demo.gif)

 The buttons in the request editor do the following:
-- **New**: (when no session is selected) creates a new session, copying cookies and headers of the current request
+- **New**: (when no session is selected) creates a new session, copying the cookies and headers from the current request
-- **Update**: (when a session is selected) copies cookies and headers of the current request **TO** the selected session
+- **Update**: (when a session is selected) copies the cookies and headers of the current request **TO** the selected session
 - **Edit**: opens the session edit window
 - **Delete**: deletes the selected session